kagisearch/kagi-docs/kagi/src/plans/premium-plan.md

 - Switch between monthly and annual billing (use the **Update plan** button)

 ## Managing Pay-per-use Options

 From within the billing screen you can change your pay-per-use limits and set two different types of limits:

-* The soft limit triggers a notification regarding pay-per-use cost
+- The soft limit triggers a notification regarding pay-per-use cost.
-* The hard limit prevents further searches so you do not incur additional costs.
+- The hard limit prevents further searches so you do not incur additional costs.

 ![Pay Per Use](media/pay_per_use.png)